RICO-32/RICO-32/README.md

 ## Examples

-The project includes several example games in the `scripts/examples/` directory:
+The project includes several example games in the `examples/` directory:

 - **Platformer**: A simple platformer game
 - **Shooter**: A top-down shooter example
 - **Tetris**: Classic Tetris implementation

-To run an example, copy its contents to `scripts/main.lua` or modify `scripts/main.lua` to require the example module.
+To run an example, simply copy the example.r32 to file the root as main.r32.

 ## Contributing